Solomon Island War Clubs

 The best-known war clubs from Micronesia come from Kiribati Island.
 Edged in sharks teeth attached to a wooden club by coconut fiber string and come in several different forms.

 Used in spectacular ritualized fighting between the clans.
-Kiribati is one of the few places in the Pacific Islands to have a form of armour
+Kiribati is one of the few places in the Pacific Islands to have a form of armor

 Weapons from Wuvulu are surprisingly common but the majority are tourist examples.
-Old genuine weapons from Wuvulu island are rare and collectible.
+Old genuine weapons from Wuvulu island are a rare and collectible form of Micronesian art.

 New Guinea War Club Types